jahopp23/jellycat-plp-app/README.md

 ## Query design

-The query design is intentionally constrained at the list level to keep the initial payload small and predictable.
-The server fetches only the data required to render product cards and support basic interaction, including product identity, imagery, pricing, option metadata, and a limited set of variants.
+The query design is intentionally constrained at the list level to keep the initial payload small, predictable, and fast to render.

+At the PLP level, the server fetches only the data required to render product cards and support basic interaction.
+This includes product identity (id, handle, title), imagery, price range, option metadata (such as color and size), and a limited set of variants.
+Variant data is capped to a small preview set (four per product), which is sufficient to power color swatches, size selection, and quick add behavior.

-The initial render fetches four products, and an additional four are streamed using Remix `defer`, resulting in eight visible products.
-Each product includes only a preview of its variants, capped to a small number.
-The full variant matrix is deliberately excluded from this query.
+The initial render fetches four products, and an additional four are streamed using Remix defer, resulting in eight visible products.
+Pagination is handled using cursors, with subsequent requests fetching additional products in batches when the user clicks “Load more.”

-When a user requests more options for a product, the application calls a separate endpoint to fetch all variants for that product.
-This ensures that larger data sets are only loaded when needed.
+The query deliberately excludes the full variant matrix for each product.
+Fetching all variants at the list level would significantly increase payload size, especially for products with multiple options, and is not necessary for the majority of interactions on a listing page.
+Instead, full variant data is fetched on demand through a separate endpoint when the user selects “View more options” for a specific product.

-All data returned from the Storefront API is normalized on the server into a simplified view model before being passed to the client.
-This prevents the frontend from needing to interpret raw GraphQL responses and keeps UI logic focused on rendering.
+After fetching data from the Storefront API, the server normalizes the response into a simplified view model before sending it to the client.
+This model flattens the GraphQL structure into a predictable shape, extracts relevant option groupings (such as colors and sizes), and derives product-level availability from the variant preview set.
+By shaping the data on the server, the client does not need to interpret raw GraphQL responses and can remain focused on rendering and interaction.

-In production, this approach would be extended by separating product metadata and availability at the query level.
-Product data could be cached more aggressively, while availability would be fetched or validated independently to improve both performance and accuracy.
+In a production system, this approach would be extended by separating product metadata from availability at the query level.
+Product data could be cached more aggressively, while availability would be fetched or validated independently to improve both performance and accuracy

 ## Server / client boundary